Tom-Hirschberger/MMM-TouchButton/README.md

 		},
 ```

+**This module only sends notifications or calls scripts.
+If you want to get the module toggle example to work you need to install [MMM-ModuleToggle](https://github.com/Trekky12/MMM-ModuleToggle), too**

 ### General ###
 | Option  | Description | Type | Default |
 | ------- | --- | --- | --- |